Check out our Survey Glossary with definitions of key survey terminology — and links to articles where we discuss the concept.

 Survey Sample Selection: The Need to Consider Your Whole Research Programin Survey Sample Generation

 A counterintuitive result of a survey project is that a survey’s results are likely to pose as many new questions as it answers.
 An email to me recently posed a dilemma that can result from a particular approach to a survey program.
 The company had conducted a survey and now they wanted to ask some follow-up questions based upon the learning from the first survey.
 The question is: whom should they invite to take the survey?

-This article examines the design of the scale chosen for the survey and its impact upon setting performance goals.
-Scale choices and question design will affect the way people respond.
-The article also discusses why high scores are not necessarily good — if your goal is to use the survey results for continuous improvement projects, requiring Pareto Analysis.
+The choice of a survey scale impacts setting performance goals.
+Scale choice and question wording will affect the way people respond.
+The article also discusses why (artificially) high scores are not necessarily good — if your goal is to use the survey results for continuous improvement projects, requiring Pareto Analysis.